PAXECT-Interface/paxect-core/README.md

 Reproducible packaging and exchange across OS/languages; integrity with optional confidentiality; parallel multi-channel flows; zero telemetry; Zero-AI autotuning for latency stability.
 Path to Paid

-PAXECT Core and all official plugins are free and open-source (Apache-2.0 / MIT dual license).

-For organizations that need enterprise stability, regulatory packs, or advanced modules, we provide a clear transition:

-Core remains free forever – no hidden costs.

-Enterprise modules (e.g. extended language bridges, managed Link services) are free until 2026-04-01.

-After that date, paid subscriptions and consultancy options will be introduced.

-Community contributors keep free access to development builds, tests, and discussions.

-This model ensures:

-Transparency – no surprises, clear timelines.

-Sustainability – long-term funding for maintenance.

-Fairness – individuals and volunteers stay free, enterprise users pay only when they require guarantees.